 Usage

-.
+In this section, we assume that the Invoice-Collector Container is running on port 8080.
 If your container is not running yet, see the installation section.

 The Invoice-Collector API is organized around REST.
 Our API has predictable resource-oriented URLs, accepts JSON-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.